bdeckard92/dupUT/02-Lesson-Plans/18-NoSQL/README.md

 * This last phase of the boot camp is more about being employer-ready, improving the skills they have already learned, and making their web applications more performant and efficient.
 Basically, students will focus on "Life after Boot Camp".

+* Be sure students have installed MongoDB and Mongoose before starting their lessons.
+The install instructions are provided in the `Up and Running` section in Canvas.

+* Students will use Insomnia Core to test their API routes instead of relying on a front end in this week's activities.

+* CRUD operations using Mongoose are introduced in Lesson 1.
+Mongoose virtuals, subdocuments, populate are used in Lesson 2.
+Mongoose schema is introduced in Lesson 1 but validations are used in Lesson 5.

 ## Module Challenge